langgenius on GitHub

 Fix

-Use a native `<button>` for any element with an onClick handler so it gets keyboard focus, Enter/Space activation, and a focus ring for free.
+Use a native `<button>` for any element that triggers an action so it gets keyboard focus, Enter/Space activation, and a focus ring for free.

 Why it matters